Rancbar/Jsync/README.md

 ## How to use this project
-The current vision for the final usage of examples looks loke the bellow code sample
+The current vision for the final usage of examples looks like the bellow code sample

 Please note that this is just a raw perspective and may get changed: